Salvoxia/immich-folder-album-creator/README.md

                             False)
       -f PATH_FILTER, --path-filter PATH_FILTER
                             Use glob-like patterns to filter assets before album name creation.
 This filter is evaluated before any values passed with --ignore. (default: )
+      --set-album-thumbnail {first,last,random,random-all,random-filtered}
+                        Set first/last/random image as thumbnail for newly created albums or albums assets have been added to.
+If set to random-filtered, thumbnails are shuffled for all albums whose assets would not be filtered out or ignored by the ignore or path-filter options, even if no assets were added during the run.
+If set to random-all, the thumbnails for ALL albums will be shuffled on every run. (default: None)
     ```

 __Plain example without optional arguments:__